Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 ```

 This is illustrated in line (1): there `#insert` takes a string containing a line of code, and inserts it as code at that location in the source.
 Line (2) shows that it also can be used at an expression level.
 Line (3) shows how a multi-line string can be inserted as a piece of code.
+And of course the string that you #insert is checked that it is valid Jai code while compiling.

 ### 26.4.2 Inserting compile-time generated strings with #insert
 Now we are going to combine #insert with #run: